 - Alexa On/Off

 - Device (re)boot (up to 0.10.2, use LED settings

 Each macro has the format of a standard HTTP API call without the IP.
 Optionally, the "win&" may be omitted.
 For example, the macro "A=255" sets the brightness to maximum.
 "R=255&G=160&B=0" sets the color to orange.
 You can specify up to 16 macros. (up to 250 in WLED 0.11 since the Macro functionality has been merged into the Presets feature)

 The simplest macro example is getting a button to do your bidding.
 The default pin to which a button can be connected is GPIO 0 (D3 on NodeMCU, D1 Mini and others).
-This pin is ideally pulled high to 3.3V with a 10k resistor and the configured macro executes when the pin is pulled low (grounded).
+Even though WLED uses the internal pull up resistors on input pins, this pin is ideally externally pulled high to 3.3V with a 10k resistor.
+The configured macro executes when the pin is pulled low (grounded).
 The desired macro is entered on the Time/Macros configuration page and then assigned to a short, long or double press.
 Like this: